thunderbird/webext-examples/awaitPopup/readme.md

 ## Await Popup

 This extension opens a popup and awaits user feedback.
-It uses the WebExtension windows API to create the popup and uses the messaging system to receive notifications from the popup and and waits for the windows.onRemoved event before returning.
+It uses the WebExtension windows API to create the popup and uses the messaging system to receive notifications from the popup and waits for the windows.onRemoved event before returning.